Last Updated: 24 Mar, 2023 | Views: 48

 Catherine Cortez Masto Career:

-1986: Graduated with a degree in finance from the University of Nevada, Reno.
+1986: Catherine Cortez Masto graduated with a Bachelor of Science in finance from the University of Nevada, Reno.

-1990: She graduated from Gonzaga University School of Law in Spokane, Washington.
+1990: She earned her Juris Doctor degree from Gonzaga University School of Law.

 Catherine Cortez Masto Awards: